 How does it come that we in 2019 have so many VPN review sites, recommending the same VPN providers? – Is it for making money instead of giving the readers an honest recommendation?

-VPN review sites ranking VPN providers with Affiliate programs
+VPN review samples ranking VPN providers with Affiliate links

-Below a list of some VPN review sites that are connected to affiliate links.
+Below some ranking samples of VPN review sites that are connected to affiliate links.